Metformin: Diabetes and pregnancy

-A total review of metformin use during pregnancy compared to insulin alone found good short-term safety for both the mother and baby, but unclear long-term safety.
+A total review of metformin use during pregnancy compared to insulin alone found good short-term safety for both the mother and baby, but safety in the longer term is unclear.
 Several observational studies and randomized controlled trials found metformin to be as effective and safe as insulin for the management of gestational diabetes.
 Nonetheless, several concerns have been raised and evidence on the long-term safety of metformin for both mother and child is lacking.
-Compared with insulin, women with gestational diabetes treated with metformin gain less weight and are less likely to develop pre‐eclampsia during pregnancy.
+Compared with insulin, women with gestational diabetes treated with metformin gain less weight and are less likely to develop pre-eclampsia during pregnancy.
 Babies born to women treated with metformin have less visceral fat, and this may make them less prone to insulin resistance in later life.
 The use of metformin for gestational diabetes resulted in smaller babies compared to treatment with insulin.
 However, despite initially lower birth weight, children exposed to metformin during pregnancy had accelerated growth after birth, and were heavier by mid-childhood than those exposed to insulin during pregnancy.
 This pattern of initial low birth weight followed by catch-up growth that surpasses comparative children has been associated with long-term cardiometabolic disease.

+A systematic review and meta-analysis of metformin, published in 2024, found that it is safe and effective in managing gestational diabetes or diabetes in pregnancy with no adverse impact on the mother or the child after eleven years of childbirth.